 What can biofeedback help you with?

-Biofeedback can address many conditions that are either caused by or exacerbated by chronic stress, and it is a powerful tool for those looking for a different approach to stress management.
-Additionally, biofeedback can help individuals seeking to optimize their performance at work, school, in sports, or the performing arts.
+Biofeedback can address many conditions that are caused or worsened by chronic stress.
+It is a powerful tool for those simply looking for a different and medication-free approach to stress management.
+Biofeedback can also help individuals seeking to optimize their performance at work, school, in sports, or the performing arts.

 High blood pressure

 Biofeedback is an active training that helps people break the cycle of chronic stress - think of it like exercise or physical therapy for your nervous system.
 The autonomic nervous system (ANS) is responsible for all of the things that keep us alive that we don’t need to think about (heart rate, blood pressure, digestion, etc).
 The ANS is also responsible for regulating our automatic stress response.
 This automatic response is our “survival mode.”
 However, the human body is not designed to endure sustained levels of high stress.
 When it does, symptoms and disease begin to express themselves.

 Biofeedback trains your body to change and regulate things that are not typically in our conscious awareness - such as breathing, heart rate, muscle tension, blood pressure, hand temperature and sweat response.
 Sensors are used to show us what is going on in your body (bio) to provide us with information (feedback) in realtime.
 This feedback is crucial - it is a window into your inner physiological world and increases your awareness of your own individual response to stress.
 The same feedback reinforces the new skills that you are learning so that you are able to master and integrate them into your daily life.
 Eventually, sensors and feedback are no longer needed when a person has mastered these skills.

 There are several modalities of biofeedback.
 The foundation of all training at SoundMind Medicine begins with breathing and heart rate, though one’s training usually uses a combination of the following:

 How does biofeedback work?